I’m amazed at the quality and extensive knowledge of each instructor and I am simply thrilled I chose to be of this program..

 To submit a cancellation request:

-Please include your name, address, phone number, and program title (Intensive Track).
+Please include your name, address, phone number, and program title.
 Refunds will be made in the manner you paid.
-Failure to attend the Intensive Track does not entitle you to a refund or replacement class.
+Failure to attend any class or classes does not entitle you to a refund or replacement class.

 If a check is returned for insufficient funds, we will charge a returned check fee of $35.
 Checks will not be resubmitted.
 The replacement payment must include the additional $35 and be in the form of cash, money order, or credit card.